RnDevelover/Keccak256PHP/README.md

 Usage:

-$a="some text";
+$a="some text";<br/>
 $hash=substr(keccak256($a),32);

-Please note that, only first 32 bytes from what it returns should be considered as bytes of the hash.
+Please note that, only first 32 bytes from what keccak256() returns should be considered as bytes of the hash.

 ## Credits